AdobeDocs/experience-platform.en/help/tags/extensions/server/linkedin-/overview.md

 ---
-title: Linkedin conversions API event forwarding extension
+title: [!DNL Linkedin Conversions API] event forwarding extension
-description: This Adobe Experience Platform event forwarding extension allows you to measure the performace of your Linkedin marketing campaign.
+description: This Adobe Experience Platform event forwarding extension allows you to measure the performace of your [!DNL Linkedin] marketing campaign.
 last-substantial-update: 2023-10-25
 ---
 # [!DNL LinkedIn] event forwarding extension

-[[!DNL LinkedIn Conversions API]](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/conversions-api) extension is a conversion tracking tool that creates a direct connection between marketing data from an advertiser's server and LinkedIn.
-This enables advertisers to evaluate the effectiveness of their LinkedIn marketing campaigns regardless of the location of the conversion and utilize this information to drive campaign optimization.
+[[!DNL LinkedIn Conversions API]](https://learn.microsoft.com/en-us/linkedin/marketing/integrations/ads-reporting/conversions-api) extension is a conversion tracking tool that creates a direct connection between marketing data from an advertiser's server and [!DNL LinkedIn].
+This enables advertisers to evaluate the effectiveness of their [!DNL LinkedIn] marketing campaigns regardless of the location of the conversion and utilize this information to drive campaign optimization.
 The [!DNL LinkedIn Conversions API] extension can help strengthen performance and decrease cost per action with more complete attribution, improved data reliability, and better optimized delivery.

 ## Prerequisites {#prerequisites}